MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/test-issues-tool.md

 To check that input fields have labels connected to them, use the **Issues** tool, which automatically checks the entire webpage and reports this issue in the **Accessibility** section.

-1. If it's not open already, open the [accessibility-testing demo webpage][DevToolsA11yErrorsDemopage] in a new tab of the browser, and then select **F12** to open DevTools.
+1. Open the [accessibility-testing demo webpage][DevToolsA11yErrorsDemopage] in a new tab of the browser, and then select **F12** to open DevTools.

 1. In the upper right, select the **Issues counter** \(![Issues counter](../media/issues-counter-icon.msft.png)\).
 The **Issues** tool opens, in the **Drawer** at the bottom of DevTools.